andrewzm/deepspat/README.md

 Reproducible Code
 -----------------

-Code using this package for reproducing the results shown in the manuscript describing the univariate setting will be available shortly.
+Code using this package for reproducing the results shown in the manuscript describing the univariate setting is available in the [supplemental material of our first article](https://www.tandfonline.com/doi/suppl/10.1080/01621459.2021.1887741?scroll=top).
 Code for the results shown in manuscript describing the multivariate setting is available [here](https://github.com/quanvu17/deepspat_multivar).
+Please note that you will require R 3.6, TensorFlow 1.13 and Python 3.7.x to reproduce the results.